propsproject/props-protocol/docs/PropsProtocol.md

 ##### Distribute Props rewards

 Distribute the Props rewards to the staking contracts for earning apps and users Props rewards.
-This action will trigger the distribution method of the rProps token, which `PropsProtocol` owns.
+This is a one-time only action that will trigger the distribution method of the rProps token, which `PropsProtocol` owns.

 ```solidity
 function distributePropsRewards(uint256 _appRewardsPercentage, uint256 _userRewardsPercentage)